Biomaterials in space - ESA Astrium, Inspire

 The Algae Technology Group

 The algae Techology Group is a part of the Competence Center (CC) Bioscience and Medical Engineering (BME) at the University of Lucerne and a member of the European Algal Biomass Association (EABA).
 The group specializes in biophysical interactions, reactor kinetics and modeling, chemistry and biotechnology.
+The focus is on advancing biological, chemical, and physical aspects of micobial bioreactor systems and to apply this technology to commercialization of microbial factories on Earth.

 - Experimentation on the lipid production of algal cells and its quantification using a combination of different methods (eg. microscopy, flow cytometry, FDIR, GC, TGA).